foundry-rs/book/src/zksync-specifics/cheatcodes/zk-vm-skip.md

 ### Description

-When running in zkEVM context, skips the next CREATE or CALL, executing it on the EVM instead.
+When running in zkEVM context, skips the next `CREATE` or `CALL`, executing it on the EVM instead.
 All `CREATE`s executed within this skip, will automatically have `CALL`s to their target addresses executed in the EVM, and need not be marked with this cheatcode at every usage location.